tonig-evo/workshop-paml/README.md

 1. Read the manuscript by Yang and Swanson and answer the following questions:
     - What is the motivation of Yang and Swanson to implement a partioned model
-    - What is the difference between a partioned model and site specific model with two site classes
+    - What is the difference between a partioned model (fixed-site model) and site specific model with two site classes (random sites model)
-    - How do the authors address whether partioning models
+    - How do the authors test the power of the partioning model?
-    - What do they conclude from their results regarding the partioning model
+    - What do they conclude from their results regarding the partioning model?

 2. Run the model using the example files provided in the paml directory (examples/lysin)
     - Compare the likihoods of